BETSY

 Image

 Looking back, the early years were about as sweet as they come.
 Family was nearby, so Sundays were spent with grandparents and holidays always included the world's best cousins.
-South Union Street was filled with families with their own three kids, plenty of woods and brooks and caves in which to play, and great friends with whom to share the magic.
+South Union Street was filled with families with their own three kids, plenty of woods and brooks and caves in which to play, and lots of great friends with whom to share the magic.

 Image